jamesrosing/dashboard/memory-bank/tasks.md

 # Task Tracking

 ## Current Status
 We have successfully implemented the core visualization components of the real-time entity dashboard and initiated Phase 2 with WebSocket integration and entity filtering.
 The project is now advancing through real-time data integration capabilities with approximately 25% of Phase 2 complete.
+We have also resolved Three.js initialization issues in production builds with a comprehensive approach.

 ## Implementation Plan